Questions about the course

 Why is Piddington PLT such a long course?
 Can I fast-track my coursework to apply for admission earlier?

-Our course has been intentionally designed to be completed over a 10-month period because we believe legal skills take time to develop through ongoing practice with mentoring and coaching from senior practitioners.
-We don’t think rushing to get admitted straight after you graduate from law school is a good thing because it takes time to transition from being a law student to being a lawyer.
+Our course has been intentionally designed to be completed over a 9-month period.
+We believe legal skills take time to develop through ongoing practice with mentoring and coaching from senior practitioners.
+It takes time to transition from being a law student to being a lawyer.

-In 12 months’ time, the difference between a June admission and a November admission will not mean much (and in a few years, it becomes irrelevant).
+In 12 months’ time, the difference between a June admission and a November admission will not mean much (and in a few years, it will become irrelevant).

 Is there a mid-year in-take?